Supporting Information - Village Square Leisure Centre

-Youth age 13 - 15 will be permitted in the weight room only after completing the Youth Weight Training course.
-The training course is required even if youth are accompanied by an adult.
+Youth age 13 - 15 will be permitted in the weight room only after completing a Weight Room Orientation (registration fee applies).
+The orientation is required even if youth are accompanied by an adult.

-Upon successful completion of the course, youth will be issued a Youth Strength Training card/sticker.
+Upon successful completion of the orientation, youth will be issued a Youth Strength Training card/sticker.
 It must be presented prior to admittance into the weight room.

 Youth age 13 - 15 must also provide the Strength Training Waiver form signed by their parent/guardian.

-To learn when the next Strength Training for Youth course is offered, please call the Customer Service Centre at 403-268-3800, option #1.
+To learn when the next Weight Room Orientation is offered, register in person on-site or call the Customer Service Centre at 403-268-3800, option #1.